This is Why Welldoing.org is the Best Place to Find a Therapist

 Whether you have a name for what you are feeling already or not, you can read our content about common mental health problems here.
 All of our content has been vetted by the counsellors on welldoing.org, so you can be sure it is trustworthy.

-2) Use our simple questionnaire
+2) Use our simple questionnaire or be professionally matched with the right therapist for you

 You can get started on our questionnaire here and in just a few steps you will be directed to the therapists and counsellors in your area who offer the services you are looking for.
 You will be asked about what's worrying you, how you would like to work, how soon you want to see someone and where you are based.
 Our therapist members have all filled out their own questionnaires when they join the site, so you will be matched with those whose expertise and availability match with what you need.